MacSmithNZ/massageeden.co.nz/content/about/_index.md

     name: About
 hero:
   img: 263A0207.JPG
-  h1:  The newest addition to Rotorua's Day Spa & Wellness industry.
+  h1:  An easy approach to health and wellness.
-  p: Located in the Pullman Hotel, we offer a 5-star massage experience at an affordable starting price.
-Start your wellness journey with Massage Eden today!
+  p: At Massage Eden, we create an approachable and inviting atmosphere where anyone can come to relax and enjoy the benefits of massage therapy!
   a: Schedule an appointment
   a_href: /schedule-an-appointment/
 banner:
   no_margin: true
   bg_color: neutral-50
   h2: Get in touch.
   p: Your feedback is very important to us.
-As Massage Eden is jointly owned and operated we encourage you to direct your questions or provide feedback to our email. you can contact us at rotorua@massageeden.co.nz.
+As Massage Eden is jointly owned and operated we encourage you to direct your questions or provide feedback to our email. you can contact us at info@massageeden.co.nz.
 ---

 ### About Massage Eden.